 The Memorial Union (MU) serves as the campus community center for students, faculty, staff, and guests of ASU.
 Opportunities for student involvement are abundant with programs and services that enhance the ASU experience.
-Students can connect through activities, clubs, community service, organizations, student government, the arts, and volunteer programs.
+Students can connect through activities, clubs, community service, organizations, student government, and the arts.

 A variety of student employment opportunities are available at the MU.
-Some of the student positions include: administrative clerk/assistant, building manager, computer lab attendant, event assistance, information desk associate, and Sparky's Den associate.
+Some of the student positions include administrative clerk, building manager, computer lab attendant, event assistant, information desk associate, and Sparky's Den associate.
 The MU offers flexible work schedules to accommodate class schedules.
 Promotion from within the various work groups is encouraged.

-Some of the building's features include an art gallery; computer lab and workroom; multi-purpose meeting rooms; study and group work areas; and Sparky's Den: a recreation center with bowling, billiards, and a video arcade.
+The building's features include an art café; computer lab and workroom; Internet stations; multipurpose meeting rooms; study and group work areas; and Sparky's Den: a recreation center with bowling, billiards, and a video arcade.

-Services provided in the MU include banking facilities and several ATMs, a card and gift shop, catering, film developing, food venues, a general store, a hair salon, a music store, a post office, and a travel agency.
-For more information about any of these services or to explore employment or volunteerism, call the MU Information Desk at 480/965-5728, or visit the Web site at www.asu.edu/mu.
+Services provided in the MU include banking facilities and several ATMs, a card and gift shop, catering, infant care facilities, film developing, food venues, a general store, a hair salon, Internet stations, a music store, a post office, and a travel agency.
+For more information about any of these services or to explore employment, call the MU Information Desk at 480/965-5728, or visit the Web site at www.asu.edu/mu.